-Everyone can get Tibet Permit through a travel agency except diplomats, journalists, and government (who is holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
-Travelers are also allowed to enter Mainland China with Tibet permit but immediately have to apply for a Chinese new visa from Chinese immigration.
+Everyone can get Tibet Permit through a travel agency except diplomats, journalists, and government (who are holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of the Tibet Government.
+Travelers are also allowed to enter Mainland China with a Tibet permit but immediately have to apply for a Chinese new visa from Chinese immigration.

-The following details of the travelers are required for Permit:
+The following details of the travelers are required for the Permit: